Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab2_Python/README.md

 ## Scenario

-In the previous lab, you worked with a PowerShell script that:
+In the previous lab, you worked with a PowerShell scripts to practice Github copilot Features:

-- Collected system information (disks, services, event logs)
-- Generated multiple CSV reports per computer
-- Built a summary CSV for all machines
+- Inline Command - Code ganerate and completion
+- Copilot Modes: Ask, Edit, Plan.Agent

 In this lab, you will use GitHub Copilot to: